A pride of 14 lions might have escaped from a South African national park

 (CNN)South African officials warned residents to beware of 14 lions that might have escaped from a national park Thursday.

-The pride fled from Kruger National Park, one of Africa's largest game reserves at over 7,500-plus square feet, and were spotted in the town of Phalaborwa near a mine, local officials said.
+The pride fled from Kruger National Park, one of Africa's largest game reserves at over 7,500-plus square miles, and were spotted in the town of Phalaborwa near a mine, local officials said.

 In a tweet, the province of Limpopo's government urged mineworkers and residents to stay alert.
 Once (and if) they're captured by authorities, they'll be released back in the reserve.